Want to hang your quilt on a wall? Here is the best way to make a hanging sleeve for a quilt!

 You want to keep those creases you pressed earlier, as they will be your hand stitching lines.

 - Turn the fabric right side out.
-Using those pressed lines, pin the quilt sleeve to the back of your quilt along the pressed folds about 1" from the top edge.
+Using those long edge pressed lines, pin the quilt sleeve to the back of the quilt along the pressed folds about 1" from the top edge of your quilt.
+Place the pressed seam in the middle of the sleeve to the quilt side.

-Here is the side view of the quilt sleeve pinned on the quit.
+Here is the side view of the quilt sleeve pinned on the quilt.
 Notice the 'give' in the quilt sleeve?
-Now there is ease for the rod and your quilt top will not be warped!
+Now there is ease for the hanging rod and your quilt top will not be warped when it is hung on a wall!

-Hand stitch in place, making sure to only pick up the backing.
+Hand stitch in place at both the top and the bottom edge of the sleeve, making sure to only pick up the backing fabric.
 I like to use a hem stitch or ladder stitch.

 Recommended Products